Financial Aid Information for Prospective Students

 How is need-based financial aid offered at Goucher College?

 Financial aid is offered on the basis of demonstrated need.
-A student's demonstrated need is determined by subtracting the family resources available for education (as defined by the Expected Family Contribution) from the cost of attendance for each year.
+A student's demonstrated need is determined by subtracting the family resources available for education (as defined by the Student Aid Index) from the cost of attendance for each year.

 When will I receive my financial aid offer letter?

-Provided that Goucher has received a valid FAFSA, financial aid offer letters will be sent to students approximately 2 weeks after they receive their official acceptance letter from Admissions.
+2024-2025 applicants, please note that the federal timeline connected to The FAFSA Simplification Act means new/prospective students for Fall 2024 will not begin to receive financial aid offers until the first week of April 2024.
+Provided that Goucher has received a valid FAFSA, financial aid offer letters will normally be sent to students approximately 2 weeks after they receive their official acceptance letter from Admissions.

 What is the Free Application for Federal Student Aid (FAFSA)?